 How deep is the water?

-In areas that are marshes, the water is only be a couple of inches deep.
-The deepest pond is be approximately 10 feet deep.
-There is no fishing allowed at the Ocala Wetland Recharge Park and swimming is prohibited.
+In marshy areas, the water is only a couple of inches deep.
+The deepest pond is approximately 10 feet deep.
+There is no fishing allowed and swimming is prohibited.

 How many parking spots will be available?
 What about buses?

 There are 34 parking spaces available at the Ocala Wetland Recharge Park.
-If you are planning a trip to the park utilizing larger vehicles, like buses, we ask that you call ahead 352-351-6772 to alert park staff, as they can grant access to a bus turn around area.
-If you are planning a trip to the park and would like a guided tour or educational programming, please contact the Water Resources Conservation Coordinator at 352-351-6772.
+If you are planning a trip to the park with larger vehicles, such as buses, please call ahead at 352-351-6772 to alert park staff, who can give you access to a bus turnaround area.
+If you are planning a trip to the park and would like a guided tour or educational programming, please click here.

 How much water will be sent to the park daily?

-An average of 3 million gallons of water will be sent to the park from both Water Reclamation Facilities and local stormwater ponds.
-The treated wastewater was historically sent to water customers for irrigation and agricultural spray fields.
+The park is design to receive 5 million gallons of water per day.
+Majority of the water comes from both Water Reclamation Facilities and a smaller portion comes from local stormwater ponds.
+The treated reclaimed was historically sent to water customers for irrigation and agricultural spray fields.

 How will this benefit the aquifer?